lowrie/pyRouterJig/overview.md

 Each finger is labeled with its width.

 Below the boards is the corresponding template that may be cut out and used in an INCRA LS Positioner.
+See
+<a href="{{ site.baseurl }}/template/">Template Details</a>
-See [Template Details](#incra-template-details) for more details on the templates.
+for more details on the templates.
 Below the template is a concise title that summarizes the properties of the joint.
 The graphics containing the boards, template, and title may be printed by selecting <b>Print</b> in the
 <b>File</b> pull-down menu, or by pressing the key combination `Ctrl-P`